Skip to content

 So what’s the difference?

 A new brick is created once the minimum price movement required for a new brick to be plotted is met.
+Because the plotting of a new brick doesn’t depend on time, the time axis is drawn in a non‐linear fashion.

 As soon as price completes one brick, another begins.